Title IV-E Child Welfare Training Project

 interest and/or experience in child welfare.

-understanding of the kinds of things I would be doing as a CPS worker.
+understanding of the kinds of tasks I would be doing as a DCS worker.

-I may face in pursuing a career with CPS.
+I may face in pursuing a career with DCS.

-understanding of the commitment to work for CPS upon graduation.
+understanding of the commitment to work for DCS upon graduation.

 information I would like you to know about me that I believe is important